AnonymousBluejay/Derpedia/PLAYER.md

 Activated by fall damage or crash landing elytra.
 Consumes energy to prevent or reduce fall damage.
 Reduction: 1 energy/damage

+**Waterproof**
+Removes electricity damage from touching water and rain

 ## Stats
 The stats in this game are more complex than vanilla Minecraft, and can take some getting used to.